SDCC 2020 has started: Here's how to attend Comic-Con at Home

 Space is still the final frontier.
 This panel brought together cast members and producers from Star Trek: Discovery, new series Star Trek: Lower Decks and Star Trek: Picard.
 Participants will include Patrick Stewart, Jonathan Frakes, Brent Spiner, Jeri Ryan, Marina Sirtis, Sonequa Martin-Green, Michelle Yeoh, Wilson Cruz, Rebecca Romijn, Mike McMahan and more.
 It included an exclusive scene from Lower Decks, the upcoming animated show focused on the crew below the bridge, which will debut on Aug.
 6. Engage!

-This panel first aired Thursday, July 23, 10 a.m.
-PT, and is now available online
+This panel first aired Thursday, July 23, and is now available online.

 Marvel's 616

-The Yes, Marvel will present at virtual Comic-Con 2020.
-Here's what's planned is vast and complex.
+Marvel has long been a fan-favorite presence at Comic-Con.
 Marvel's 616 is an anthology series coming to Disney Plus, and each episode will explore a different corner of the Marvel Universe.
-Writer and host Angélique Roché will moderate the panel, which will include directors Gillian Jacobs and Paul Scheer and executive producers Sarah Amos and Jason Sterman.
+Writer and host Angélique Roché moderated the panel, which will include directors Gillian Jacobs and Paul Scheer and executive producers Sarah Amos and Jason Sterman.
+The series is set to premiere in the fall, and will cover everything from women in comics to Marvel's wackiest heroes.

+This panel first aired Thursday, July 23, and is now available online.

 The New Mutants

 Some superhero films are horrible, but a superhero horror film?
 The New Mutants film is hoping to pull that off.
 The New Mutants are a group of teen mutant heroes in training, a spinoff of Marvel's X-Men universe.
-Maisie Williams of Game of Thrones fame and Charlie Heaton from Stranger Things are among the stars who'll be on this virtual panel.
+Maisie Williams of Game of Thrones fame and Charlie Heaton from Stranger Things are among the stars who spoke on this virtual panel, which also gave fans a short gift -- the very first scene from the film.

+This panel first aired Thursday, July 23, and is now available online.

 The Walking Dead